Deploy Confluence Server to the Cloud with Jelastic PaaS

 Create New Environment

-In a few minutes, your new environment will appear at the dashboard.
-Meanwhile, let’s proceed to downloading Confluence Server sources.
+In a few minutes, your new environment will appear on the dashboard.
+Meanwhile, let’s proceed to the Confluence Server sources download.

 Download and Deploy Confluence Server

 1. While the environment is being created, visit the official Atlassian website to get a free 30-day trial version of Confluence Server software – just select ZIP Archive package type and click Download.

 2. Unzip the downloaded package, locate the confluence directory and compile a WAR file with its content.

 Tip: Alternatively, you can use the already built WAR with 6.11.2 Confluence version we’ve prepared for this tutorial.

 Since the compiled WAR archive most likely will exceed the 150MB limit for being uploaded to your dashboard as a local file, put it to an online file storage (e.g. Dropbox, Google Drive, OneDrive, etc) and copy the direct link to its location.